This recipe for drunken steak calls for marinating your steak in a little of what you are enjoying during happy hour for an even happier steak dinner!

-I get EVERYONE’S attention when I mention that drunken steak is going to be on the menu, and why not?
+I get EVERYONE’S attention when I mention that rum steak is going to be on the menu, and why not?
 There’s something about the idea of pairing juicy grilled steak with some hooch that makes dinnertime sound that much more interesting!

-First of all, let’s talk STEAK.
+So first of all, let’s talk STEAK.

 This recipe needs a steak that will benefit from marinating in the brown sugar and rum conglomeration that we are going to whip up, which means you want a pretty sturdy cut of meat.

 For the longest time I made this recipe using flank steak, and that is a perfectly fine option…but lately flank steak as been getting, well, PRICY.
-Which actually has worked out well for me because lately I’ve been making both this recipe and my beloved steak frites recipe with flap steak and hangar steak.
+Which actually has worked out well for me because lately I’ve been making both this recipe and my beloved steak frites recipe with both flap steak and hangar steak.

-How to make drunken steak
+How to make this recipe

 You sure can!
 I have used bourbon and even red wine.
 Just keep in mind that the flavor of your steak is going to change a little with whatever you decide upon.